Lost Vape Centaurus BT200 experience report

 Appearance and Material Usage

-Let’s start with the exterior.
-First of all, I would call it quite robust and large, although not excessively so, but I certainly won’t put it in my pocket easily.
-Its weight is not heavy for a 2-battery device, nor are the batteries heavy enough to make it top-heavy if we put too heavy a tank on it.
+Let’s start with the externals.
+First of all, I would say it’s quite robust, large, though not excessively so, but I certainly won’t be putting it in my pocket easily.
+Its weight is not heavy for a 2-battery device, nor is it heavy with batteries, which could easily make it top-heavy if we put too heavy a tank on it.
 The design is clean, minimalist, which I don’t think is a disadvantage; it gives the impression of a more serious device.
-Only the back has a carbon pattern that blends perfectly with the logo and feels pleasant to the touch.
-The edges are slightly rounded, but I think not enough, so it might be uncomfortable at first, but you get used to it quickly.
-The 3-in-1 interface button is massive, fixed, and simply perfect!
-It is easy to press, rotates easily, has no rattle, and is comfortable to use.
-It wobbles during firing, which I initially noted as a negative, but the more I used it, the more comfortable it became because no matter how my finger slid across it, the firing did not stutter, and it activated no matter where we pressed the button.
-There is nothing special about the Set button; it is large enough to be easily pressed, but for me, it is too close to the fire button, so when I press it, my finger sometimes slightly touches the fire button, which is uncomfortable during one-handed use, but there is no such issue during two-handed use.
-There is nothing extra regarding the slider switch either; it does its job like all of them.
-The 510 connector is rock solid in place!
-And it’s a plus that it protrudes slightly from the housing, making it impossible to scratch around the 510.
-And the fact that it is reinforced at 3 points assures us that the mod will not suffer serious damage even in the event of an accidental drop.
-The magnets on the back cover are strong enough, hold superbly, and fit so perfectly that there is no rattle, even when moved forcefully.
-The display is large enough for all inscriptions to be clearly visible.
-The colors are not intrusive, and I think they are not as vibrant as the manufacturer portrays them.
-But this is exactly how it should be.
-The battery percentage is indicated numerically for each battery, which simplifies daily use, and the Quest X 3.0 keeps the two batteries in perfect synchronization.
-The only real negative I could mention is the lack of cooling holes on the mod.
-It’s not a problem yet, but it will be in the summer… Since the device has a rather minimalist design, I think we have covered the exterior aspects.
+Only the back has a carbon pattern, which blends perfectly with the logo, and its touch is pleasant.
+The edges are slightly rounded, but I don’t think it’s enough, so it might be uncomfortable at first, but it’s easy to get used to.
+The 3-in-1 interface button is solid, fixed, and simply perfect!
+It’s easy to press, easy to turn, doesn’t wobble, and is comfortable to use.
+It wobbles during firing, which I initially considered a negative, but the more I used it, the more comfortable it became because no matter how my finger slid on it, firing didn’t falter, and it activates wherever we press the button.
+There’s nothing special about the Set button; it’s large enough to be easily pressed, but for me, it’s too close to the fire button, so when I press it, my finger sometimes brushes against the fire button, which is uncomfortable for one-handed use, but there’s no such problem with two-handed use.
+There’s nothing extra about the slider switch either; it does its job like all of them.
+The 510 connector is rock-solid in place!
+And it’s a particular plus that it protrudes slightly from the housing, making it impossible to scratch around the 510.
+The fact that it’s reinforced at 3 points assures us that the mod won’t suffer serious damage in an accidental drop.
+The magnets on the back cover are strong enough, they hold super well, and it fits so perfectly that it doesn’t rattle at all, not even when moved with force.
+The display is large enough for all readouts to be clearly visible.
+The colors are not intrusive, and I don’t think they are as vibrant as the manufacturer claims.
+But it’s just right as it is.
+It displays the battery percentage numerically per battery, which simplifies daily use, and the Quest X 3.0 keeps the two batteries perfectly synchronized.
+The only real negative I can mention is that there are no cooling holes on the mod.
+It’s not a problem yet, but it will be in the summer… Since the device has a minimalist design, I think we’ve covered its external features.
 Let’s look at the menu and usage.

-The menu is trickier here.
+The menu is trickier than this.
 I would describe it as if it were divided into two parts.
-Or rather!
-It is specifically divided into two.
-This is because we can access the modes, user profiles, preheating, and puff count outside the menu by pressing the Set button 1x and navigating to the option we want to adjust.
-This can be considered quick access because you don’t have to rummage through the menu if you want to change the mode.
-However, at the end of every adjustment, we must press the Set button again because the selection remains highlighted after we set something, and we cannot fire until we remove it.
-But the same thing happens if we exit the menu.
-Then we must press the Set button again to use our mod.
-Well, if something really annoyed me, this was it, because I consistently forgot to press the Set button at the end, so when I fired, nothing happened because it returned to the menu if I was last in it.
-Despite all this, I would call its use simple.
-I think the menu items are clearly defined, and you can’t get too tangled up; its use is also simple.
-By the way, the layout system is relatively clear because everything needed for use, i.e., the mod’s functionalities, is found outside the menu, while everything necessary for customizing the mod is located in the menu, so this is truly not a bad solution and is perhaps clearer this way.
-The settings available in the app do not differ much from those on the mod, because we find most of the settings available on the mod within it.
-Only the theme and brightness cannot be adjusted via the app.
-But I think it’s easier to adjust via the app because somehow, one gets used to it better, especially since we all use smartphones in everyday life.
-The ease lies in the fact that we don’t have to perform extra button presses, which we achieve with the Set button on the mod.
-On the app, after the settings, you just need to press the green refresh icon, and then select Yes for the Confirm sync to device message, and then the fun can begin.
-By the way, pressing the Set button on the mod seems more cumbersome because, due to the large display, we immediately compare the navigation on the mod to using our smartphone.
-This has a psychological reason, which we call Affordance-based schema transfer, but enough with the smart talk, let’s look closer at the BT200 modes, as there are some novelties.
+Even more!
+It’s not “as if” but literally so.
+This is because we can access the modes, user profiles, preheating, and puff count from outside the menu by pressing the Set button once and navigating to the option we want to adjust.
+This can be considered a quick access method because you don’t have to dig through the menu if you want to change modes.
+However, at the end of every adjustment, we have to press the Set button again, because after setting something, the selection remains, and we cannot fire until it is removed.
+But the same applies when exiting the menu.
+Then we have to press the Set button again to use our mod.
+Well, if something really annoyed me, it was this, because I consistently forgot to press the Set button at the end, so when I fired, nothing happened because it returned to the menu if I was last in it.
+Despite all this, I would say its use is simple.
+I think the menu items are clear, and you can’t really get tangled up; its use is also simple.
+By the way, there is a relatively clear system in the layout because everything needed for usage, i.e., the mod’s functionalities, is located outside the menu; everything else necessary for customizing the mod is located in the menu, so this is indeed not a bad solution, and I think it’s more transparent this way.
+The setting options in the app do not differ much from adjusting on the mod, because we find most of the setting options available on the mod in it.
+We can only adjust the theme and brightness through the app.
+However, I think it’s easier to adjust through the app because people’s hands are somehow better suited to it, especially since we all use smartphones in our daily lives.
+The ease lies in the fact that we don’t have to perform extra button presses, which we do with the Set button on the mod.
+On the app, after the settings, you just need to press the green update icon, then select Yes at the Confirm sync to device message, and then the fun can begin.
+By the way, pressing the Set button on the mod seems more cumbersome because, due to the large display, we immediately compare navigation on the mod to using our smartphone.
+There is a psychological reason for this, which we call affordance-based schema transfer, but that’s enough about the smart talk; let’s look at the BT200’s modes more closely, as there are some novelties.

-TC is also available on the device, but it is separated according to the wire material, so it will be found among the modes as SS316, TI, and NI.
+There’s also TC in the device, it’s just separated by wire material, so in the modes it will be found as SS316, TI, and NI.
 Fortunately, we can adjust not only the temperature but also the wattage separately, making TC even more customizable.
-What I like most about TC is that you don’t have to lock the resistance, and since we don’t select one of the TC modes by pressing the fire button, there is no possibility of accidental firing, which results in even more accurate TC.
-That is, the resistance won’t drift if the coil’s heat increases slightly, because it doesn’t increase in the first place.
-Preheat cannot be adjusted in any of the TC modes.
+What I like best about TC is that you don’t have to lock the resistance, and since we don’t select one of the TC modes by pressing the fire button, there’s no possibility of accidental firing, which results in even more accurate TC.
+That is, the resistance won’t drift if the coil heats up a bit, because it doesn’t heat up in the first place.
+Preheat cannot be adjusted in any TC mode.

-Next in line is the Voltage mode.
-I guess it’s easy to figure out what this is for, but I’ll describe it anyway because not every device has one.
-With Voltage, as the name suggests, we can adjust the battery’s output voltage, i.e., the volts it sends to the coil.
-By the way, I think this is the most battery-saving mode of all.
-And of course, the preheat cannot be adjusted here either.
+Next in line is Voltage mode.
+I guess it’s easy to guess what this is for, but I’ll explain it anyway because not all devices have it.
+In Voltage mode, as the name suggests, we can adjust the battery’s output voltage, i.e., the volts, that it sends to the coil.
+By the way, I think this is the most battery-friendly mode of all.
+And of course, preheat cannot be adjusted here either.

-I saved the most exciting one for last, VPC.
-The three letters are short for Variable Power Curve, which is useful for setting a continuously varying power curve that the device will switch automatically.
-This can result in much better flavor if set correctly… First, I’ll attach an image and then explain the situation with VPC.
+I saved the most exciting for last, VPC.
+The three letters are short for Variable Power Curve, which is used to set a constantly changing power curve that the device will then alternate on its own.
+This can result in much better flavor if set correctly… First, I’ll attach a picture, then I’ll explain the situation with VPC.

-First of all, although we can select VPC mode on the mod, the power curve can only be customized via the app, which the mod then remembers.
-As we can see, there are 8 such curves that the mod will switch between.
-However, a vital piece of information is that the numbers in the top row of the left image are the minimum wattage values, and in the right image, I pulled the values up to the maximum, so those are the maximum wattage values the mod is capable of.
-So, the only task is to set the preferred wattage values using the curves.
-This isn’t too difficult, but it can cause surprises during use if, for example, the power difference between two consecutive curves is too large.
-By the way, I consider this a very good thing too, because it allows us to coax truly enjoyable flavors out of the liquids.
-I’ll add one more thing here, I don’t know how much I emphasized it, although I tried, but I’ll write it again, a bit simpler: The preheat can only be adjusted in Power mode!
-Since we were just talking about enjoyment, let’s see what the experience is like with the BT200.
+First of all, although we can select VPC mode on the mod, we can only customize the power curve through the app, which the mod then remembers.
+As we can see, there are 8 such curves that the mod will cycle through.
+However, it’s almost vital information that the numbers in the top row on the left image are the minimum wattage values, and on the right image, I’ve pulled the values up to the maximum, so those are the maximum wattage values the mod is capable of.
+So, the task is simply to set the preferred wattage values using the curves.
+This isn’t that difficult, but it can cause surprises during use if, for example, the power difference between two consecutive curves is too large.
+By the way, I think this is also a great thing because it allows us to bring out truly enjoyable flavors from the liquids.
+I’ll add one more thing here, I don’t know how much I’ve emphasized it, even though I tried, but I’ll write it again, a bit simpler: Preheat can only be adjusted in Power mode!
+Since we were talking about enjoyment earlier, let’s see what the experience is like with the BT200.

 Experience

-It is simple to use, and even simpler via the app.
-The preheat does no harm to any MTL tank if it is paired with an appropriate or matching wattage value.
-The Turbo mode is perfect for exactly this.
-For me, it provided the best experience in terms of flavor.
+It’s simple to use, and even easier through the app.
+Preheat doesn’t hurt any MTL tank if it’s paired with an appropriate or matching wattage value.
+The Turbo mode is perfect for this.
+For me, it provided the best flavor experience.
 You have to play around with VPC a bit, but it can only get better with it.
-Honestly, I had most of my problems with Power mode, as it seemed almost bland in flavor compared to Turbo, Voltage, and VPC modes.
+Honestly, most of my problems were with the Power mode, as it seemed rather bland in flavor compared to Turbo, Voltage, and VPC modes.
 If you don’t want to bother with VPC, then Turbo is the most outstanding in terms of both flavor and vapor!
 Overall, I liked the modes!
-They are adequate in both flavor and vapor, and with certain modes and a little time investment, the BT200 brings us an even much better experience!
+It’s adequate in both flavor and vapor, and with certain modes and a little time investment, the BT200 brings us an even better experience!

 Pros

-• Simple operation and menu navigation.
-Since functionality and customizability are placed separately, the former is set by selecting the labels found on the mod, while the latter is found in the menu, making it clear and ensuring that only the most important things are directly in front of our eyes.
+• Easy to use and navigate.
+Since functionality and customization are separated, the former is set by selecting the labels on the mod, while the latter is found in the menu, making it clear and truly only showing the most important things directly in front of you.
 This simplifies usage.

-• 3-in-1 stepped rotary dial interface knob.
-I’ve really liked this type of knob since testing the M100.
-Its functionality is unparalleled and naturally space-saving.
-Not having to press navigation buttons makes the product unique and cool as an added bonus.
-The entire surface of the knob is suitable for firing, which makes it comfortable to use.
+• 3-in-1 rotary dial interface.
+I’ve really liked this type of button since the M100 test.
+Its functionality is unparalleled and, of course, space-saving.
+Not having to press navigation buttons makes the product unique and cool.
+The entire surface of the button is suitable for firing, making it comfortable to use.

 • Clean, minimalist design.
-I know many people dislike flashy things, so this mod can easily become a favorite for lovers of minimalist style.
-There’s no need to elaborate on this, as there is no unnecessary ornamentation on the mod.
+I know many people don’t like flashy things, so this mod can easily become a favorite for lovers of minimalist style.
+There’s no need to over-explain this, as there’s no unnecessary embellishment on the mod.

 • Lightweight.
-I found it light even with 2 batteries, which is not a disadvantage as it won’t weigh down your pocket at 150 grams.
-Of course, provided you have a pocket of the right size, as the device itself is a bit large.
+Even with 2 batteries, I found it to be light, which is not a disadvantage because it doesn’t weigh down your pocket with its 150 grams.
+Of course, provided you have a pocket of the appropriate size, as the device itself is a bit large.
 This lightness is mainly due to the aluminum alloy housing.

 • 3-point reinforced, spring-loaded 510 connector.
-This is an important aspect, although it rarely happens, but for anyone whose 510 connector has broken out of the mod during a fall, I think this is an important point, as the device is nearly irreparable after such an accident.
-But this cannot happen with the BT200!
+This is an important aspect, although it rarely happens, for anyone whose 510 connector has broken off the mod during a fall, this is likely an important point, as the device is almost irreparable after such an accident.
+But this can’t happen with the BT200!

 • Premium build quality.
-It’s worth buying just for the use of aluminum, as it is durable and long-lasting!
-The icing on the cake is that thanks to the fixed buttons and the perfectly fitting back panel, which doesn’t rattle at all, we hold a premium quality mod in our hands.
+It’s worth buying just for the aluminum material, as it’s durable and long-lasting!
+It’s just the icing on the cake that with the fixed buttons and the perfectly fitting back panel, which doesn’t rattle at all, we hold a premium quality mod in our hands.

 • Highly visible and readable 2.4" display.
-It’s not just cool because of the selectable themes and wallpapers, but since the display occupies more than half of the front panel, fortunately, all labels fit nicely, so not only is the display clearly visible, but all labels and data are easy to read.
+Not only is it cool because of the selectable themes and wallpapers, but since the display occupies more than half of the front panel, all labels fit and are displayed properly, so not only is the display clearly visible, but all labels and data are easily readable.

 • Bluetooth connectivity and app usage.
-Who doesn’t have a smartphone these days!
-So the time has come when we can set up our mod from our phone, as comfortably and quickly as we are used to in our daily lives.
-Although this app does have one drawback.
+Who doesn’t have a smartphone these days?
+So the time has come when we can set up our mod from our phone, as conveniently and quickly as we are used to in our daily lives.
+Although there is a drawback to this app.
 Namely, it disconnects when the phone locks.
-But I think in today’s fast-paced and phone-obsessed world, we don’t expect too much from setting up our mod via the app either.
+But I think in today’s fast-paced and phone-obsessed world, we’re not asking too much by setting up our mod via the app.
 Not to mention, it only takes 2 seconds to reconnect…

 Cons

 • Slightly robust.
-I think this mod is not for me.
-For me, it’s a bit large, which overshadowed daily use.
-Of course, it didn’t make it impossible, it just overshadowed it… I’m sure it would look much better in a man’s hand than in mine.
-For the same reason, it wasn’t comfortable to carry in a pocket either.
-Its dimensions expressed in numbers are 92.9 x 56.9 x 26.9mm.
+I don’t think this mod is for me.
+It’s a bit too big for me, which overshadowed its everyday use.
+It didn’t make it impossible, just overshadowed it… I’m sure it would look much better in a man’s hand than in mine.
+For the same reason, it wasn’t comfortable to carry in a pocket.
+Its dimensions in numbers are 92.9 x 56.9 x 26.9mm.

 Thank you for reading!
 Have a nice day! :hugs: